- How the Fake Lottery Tickets Scam Works

 And in many places, selling things on the street without a license is illegal.
 That’s why it’s truly best to walk away from anyone approaching you with something to buy, no matter what it is.

-Have You Bought Fake Lottery Tickets?
+Have You Fallen for the Fake Lottery Tickets Scam?

 Selling things, including lottery tickets, on the street without a license is against the law.